astronomer/docs/astro/trial.md

 Astro trials have some limitations that aren't present in the paid product:

-- You can only create Deployments in standard clusters, which do not support VPC Peer network configurations for access to your internal data sources
+- You can only create Deployments in standard clusters, which do not support VPC Peer network configurations for access to your internal data sources.
 - You can only have up to two Deployments at any given time.
 - For each of your Deployments, you have the following usage limits on executors:
     - Celery executor: 4vCPU and 8G RAM.